kand7dev/expenses_front/README.md

 (a) The front-end will communicate with the business logic using RESTful web services (b) The business logic is based on an object-oriented language programming language (c) The database must be relational and
-(d) The business logic must communicate with the database via ORM (Entity Framework) in our case.
+(d) The business logic must communicate with the database via ORM.

 ## Technologies Used